CIRCT

 OperandDescription

-valueany type
+valueany non-token type

 arc.sim.get_port (circt::arc::SimGetPortOp)